marz1877/LRCv2/README.md

 ### Automation
 All features for creating .lrc can be automated except Meaning.

-1. Get Lyrics from Internet sources like Genius or Speech-to-Text (https://github.com/openai/whisper).
+1. Get Lyrics from Internet sources like Genius or Speech-to-Text/Speech Recognition (https://github.com/openai/whisper).
-2. Synced Lyrics can be retrived or Speech Recognition can time lyrics.
+2. Synced Lyrics can be retrived or time lyrics using https://github.com/oseiskar/autosubsync.
 3. Chords can be automated (using software like Riffstation) or retrived from database like ultimateguitar.
 4. Vocal Melody can be exracted automatedlly using free software like melody.ml to Isolate the vocal range and covert it to MIDI using https://www.sonicvisualiser.org/tony/ https://github.com/DamRsn/NeuralNote.
 5. Translation can be retrived from Musixmatch or Google Translate or Offline using https://github.com/argosopentech/argos-translate.